-On February 20, 2019 the Federal Open Market Committee (FOMC) released the minutes from its two-day January 2019 meeting and communicated that it effectively would pause interest rate hikes for the foreseeable future and has maintained this stance year to date.
-Typically, the Fed’s decisions on interest rates heavily influence the performance of the economy’s largest asset-class, commercial real estate (CRE).
-But the effects on performance indicators such as the returns on CRE transactions, property values, and capitalization rates involves more factors that are indirectly affected by interest rates.
+On February 20, 2019, the Federal Open Market Committee (FOMC) released the minutes from its two-day January 2019 meeting and communicated that it effectively would pause interest rate hikes for the foreseeable future and has maintained this stance year to date.
+Typically, the Fed’s decisions on interest rates heavily influence the performance of the economy’s largest asset class, commercial real estate (CRE).
+But the effects on performance indicators such as the returns on CRE transactions, property values and capitalization rates involve more factors that are indirectly affected by interest rates.
 Since the meeting, the U.S. economy has largely remained supportive of the commercial real estate sector.
-The reason for this dynamic is not immediately clear and so it is worth examining it in more detail.
+The reason for this dynamic is not immediately clear, and so it is worth examining it in more detail.

 Let’s begin with the two main takeaways from those fateful January 2019 FOMC meeting minutes.